-I once had an outdoor sensor system with a custom PCB that would stop recording data for two hours at dawn every day.
+I once had an outdoor sensor system with a custom PCB protective coating that would stop recording data for two hours at dawn every day.
 This was not because the board needed its beauty rest before it went to work for the day.
 In actuality, the sensor box was collecting the early morning condensation and causing the board to malfunction.
 Obviously, it never occurred to us that our PCB might be exposed to moisture when deployed in the field.
 While this does not sound like a good situation, we considered ourselves lucky that nothing shorted and the system resumed its normal operation once dry.

 Keep your boards dry - case them in plastic!